JetBrains/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-15.md

 > **Deprecation cycle**:
 >
 > - < 1.5: by default, the old JVM backend is used
-> - \>= 1.5: by default, the IR-based backend is used.
+> - &gt;= 1.5: by default, the IR-based backend is used.
 If you need to use the old backend in Kotlin 1.5,
 > add the following lines to the project's configuration file to temporarily revert to pre-1.5 behavior:
 >
 > In Gradle: